SwatiShirke/Trajectory-Control-for-AVs/README.md

 - **Acceleration Command**: The acceleration or deceleration (m/s²) required to follow the trajectory.
 - **Yaw Angle Command**: The steering angle (degrees) to control the vehicle’s heading.

-<! --## Usage
-1. **Clone the repository** or download the code files.
-2. In MATLAB, navigate to the directory containing the function files.
-3. Run the `trajectory_control.m` function by providing the necessary inputs, such as the initial state and reference trajectory.

 ```matlab
 % Example usage